Jarren Duran Player Props: Red Sox vs. Blue Jays

-After batting .389 with five doubles, two home runs, a walk and five RBI in his past 10 games, Jarren Duran and the Boston Red Sox take on the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:10 PM ET on Wednesday.
+Jarren Duran -- hitting .417 with six doubles, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Boston Red Sox against the Toronto Blue Jays, with Kevin Gausman on the hill, on May 4 at 6:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Blue Jays.
+In his previous game he had a one-hit performance (1-for-2) against the Blue Jays.

 Jarren Duran Game Info & Props vs. the Blue Jays